-How do you cook these links?
+How do you cook your spicy Italian sausage?
 You can cook them in a pan, or grill them, or just submerge the sausages in some spaghetti sauce.
 Me?
 I prefer my links in traditional sausage, peppers and onions.
 Here is a recipe for it that I developed with my friend Elise from Simply Recipes.

 Incidentally, if you are looking for a sweet Italian link, here is my recipe for sweet Italian sausage.

 New to making sausage?
 You can find my detailed tutorial on how to make sausages at home here.

 - 3 3/4 pounds pork or wild boar